jnko/SimpleDatabaseBackup/README.md

 # SimpleDatabaseBackup
 SimpleDatabseBackup is a KeePass plugin which was created for simpleness.
 There is no setup, no GUI and no configuration.
-Just copy over the plugin into KeePess plugin folder and you are done.
+Just install and go.
+That's all.

 # What is this plugin for?
 It will create a backup for every opened KeePass database (.kdbx) every time a database with changes is saved.